HiroshiOkamura-OCU/Prognosis_prediction_curves_in_allo-HCT/README.md

-# Shiny application for plotting personalized prognosis prediction curves in allo-HCT
+# R/Shiny application for plotting personalized prognosis prediction curves in allo-HCT

 <p>"Prognosis_prediction_curves_in_alloHCT.R" is the source code to develop an interactive web application for plotting personalized prognosis prediction curves in allogeneic hematopoietic cell transplantation (allo-HCT).<br/>
 "PatientData.csv" is patients' data, but only column names and three patients' example data are inputted into it now.</p>